 - Wrap the string around the kokedama moss ball once and tie it to fasten the string onto the ball.

 - Once the string is fastened, wrap the string around and around the ball until the moss stays in place.
-You can use random wraps or use a fancy pattern like a centre pull ball of yarn (ask a knitter friend or check out this tutorial).
+You can use random wraps or use a fancy pattern like a centre pull ball of yarn (ask a knitter friend).
 Try different wrap patterns with the string to see what works!

 - Once the moss is secured to the ball and the string pattern is complete, tie off the string so that it doesn’t unwind.
 Cut off the excess string, leaving quite a long tail to hang up the kokedama.
 I like to leave the string at least twice as long as I think I’ll need.

 - Hang up your kokedama!
 I used small command hooks to hang mine above my bathtub.
 If the kokedama moss ball is hanging crooked (and you don’t like that), tie the loose end of the long tail string onto the other side of the top of the moss ball to create a hanging loop rather than a single hanging string.

 Photos of the process are shown below.
 Read on for how to care for your DIY kokedama moss ball string garden!

 - Make a few kokedama with different plants and hang them from pulleys or rungs of a ladder to create a plant chandelier or living art installation.